-Field Name Description / Va lid Values ContentLength Indicates the length type selected: Indicates the length of the document.
-This value varies depending on the extracti type selected: Document The number of pages in the document.
+Field Name Description / Va Description / Valid Values ContentLength Indicates the length type selected: of the document.
+This value varies depending on the extraction Document The number of pages in the document.
 Page "1", to represent the single page of content.
-Contents the entire documen Varies based on extraction type.
-For example, Document extraction types will output the entire document as flat data.
-Page, Selection, and Bookmarks extraction types will output hierarchical data.
-ContentType Indicates the type of of document that was read, such as PDF, .txt, and so on.
-Creator Typically ontains the is part of the docun e name of the person who created the document.
-This information nent's metadata.
+Contents traction type.
+For example, Document extraction types will output It as flat data.
+Page, Selection, and Bookmarks extraction types ical data.
+ContentType Indicates the type of document that was read, such as PDF, .txt, and so on.
+Creator Typically ontains the name of the person who created the document.
+This information is part of the document's metadata.
 Date Indicates the date t he document was created or last updated.
 Keywords Contains any keyw ords that were provided in the document's metadata.
-Language Indicates the langu age in which the document was written.
-NPages Indicates the numb er of pages in the document.
-PageContents Contains the conte nts of the selected page(s).
+Language Indicates the language in which the document was written.
+NPages Indicates the number of pages in the document.
+PageContents Contains the contents of the selected page(s).
 For Page extraction types only.
 PageNo Contains the page number for the bookmark.
 For Page extraction types only.
-Parent Contains the path o extraction types on of the bookmark, similar to XPath of an XML file.
+Parent Contains the path c extraction types on of the bookmark, similar to XPath of an XML file.
 For Bookmarks ly.
-ResourceName Indicates the file na ime of the document.
+ResourceName Indicates the file na ame of the document.